JehadAldahdooh/CGDE/README.md

 # Mining drug-target interactions from biomedical literature using chemical and gene descriptions based ensemble transformer model

+This code is based on the original work by leonweber/drugprot.
+You can find the original repository at https://github.com/leonweber/drugprot.

 ## Installation

 To set up the project environment, you can use `pip3` to install the required packages.
 Run the following commands to install the necessary dependencies: